The richest nation in the world is facing a money crisis.

 Make a federal issue out of it

-The problem is so dire, in fact, that Congress deemed April "Financial Literacy Month."
+The problem is so dire, in fact, that Congress again deemed April "Financial Literacy Month."

 OK, so April also happens to be "National Soft Pretzel Month," and cynics may roll their eyes at an opportunistic Congress commemorating a serious problem with a meaningless designation.